Symbolical Index Reduction and Completion Rules for Importing Tensor Index Notation into Programming Languages: Language Design for Importing Tensor Index Notation

-As the name implies, the \texttt{tensor-map} function applies the function of the first argument to each component of the tensor provided as the second argument.
-If the result of applying the function of the first argument to each component of the tensor provided as the second argument is a tensor with indices, it moves those indices to the end of the tensor that is the result of evaluating the \texttt{tensor-map} function.
+As the name implies, the \lstinline{tensorMap} function applies the function of the first argument to each component of the tensor provided as the second argument.
+When the result of applying the function of the first argument to each component of the tensor provided as the second argument is a tensor with indices, it moves those indices to the end of the tensor that is the result of evaluating the \lstinline{tensorMap} function.

-Let's review the \texttt{min} function defined in Figure~\ref{fig:minFunction} as an example.
-This \texttt{min} function can handle tensors as arguments as follows.
+Let us review the \lstinline{min} function defined in Figure~\ref{fig:minFunction} as an example.
+This \lstinline{min} function can handle tensors as arguments as follows.